Understand what good utterances are for your LUIS app

-The core term here, "computer", is not varied.
-They could say desktop computer, laptop, workstation, or even just machine.
+The core term here, "computer", isn't varied.
+Use alternatives such as desktop computer, laptop, workstation, or even just machine.
 LUIS intelligently infers synonyms from context, but when you create utterances for training, it's still better to vary them.

 Example utterances in each intent

-Each intent needs to have example utterances, at least 10 to 15.
+Each intent needs to have example utterances, at least 15.
 If you have an intent that does not have any example utterances, you will not be able to train LUIS.
 If you have an intent with one or very few example utterances, LUIS will not accurately predict the intent.